pusher/cide/README.md

 `cide.yml`.
 This file contains all the instruction to build your project with cide and is [documented here](docs/cide.yml.md).

-Once the file is configure run `cide` to execute the build.
+Once the file is configured run `cide` to execute the build.
 All the output will appear in the console.

 Example